Pico Mountain

 Pico Mountain Ski Resort is a ski area located in Killington, Vermont, United States.
 Established in 1937, it was one of the first commercial ski resorts in the state.
 The base of the resort is located on the northwest side of Pico Peak on U.S. Route 4 approximately 9 mi northeast of Rutland, Vermont, and 3 mi north of Killington Peak.
 The site lies just inside the town line that separates Killington from the Town of Mendon, to its west.
 The mountain now features 58 trails and 7 lifts with a 1967 ft vertical drop.
-The resort is owned by Powdr Corporation.

 History

 Pico first opened as Pico Peak on Thanksgiving day, in 1937.
 The first T-bar lift in the US began operation there in 1940.
 The Mead family founded the ski resort.
 Their daughter, Andrea Mead-Lawrence, won a pair of gold medals in skiing in the 1952 Winter Olympics in Oslo, Norway.
 Pico soon began expansion, installing its first chairlift in 1954 and expanding to the current summit in 1965.
 By its 50th anniversary in 1987, Pico had become a major resort in the region with high speed quads, snowmaking, and a new sportcenter.

 In 1996, the resort went into receivership and was bought by the nearby Killington Mountain Resort and Ski Area in December 1997.
 However, ski runs have not yet been cut to connect the two resorts.
 The only access is along a sewer line that runs from Killington to Rutland, which allows for equipment (snowmobiles and groomers) to go from one area to the other.
 Most passes purchased for Killington are valid at Pico, but Pico passes are not valid at Killington.
 Pico celebrated its 75th anniversary in 2013.

 Pico Mountain is home to a Vermont Ski and Snowboard Museum exhibit, located on the third level of the main base lodge.